 What is Considered Remote Work?

-The location for remotely working comes into play when you think about the tools you might need to do it comfortably.
-For example, right now I am working for a company, freelancing, and of course, working on this blog.
+The location for remote working comes into play when you think about the tools you might need to do it comfortably.
+For example, right now, I am working for a company, freelancing, and, of course, working on this blog.
 (And yes, in case you’re wondering, it IS a lot!)

 My Remote Work Street Cred

 I do my three jobs mostly from my house (including my work for a company).
 However, there have been times when I have been traveling and have done some work as well.
 For the work I do, as long as I have a computer and internet, I’m good to go!